All Episodes

 I know exactly why they do it.

-They're just flat out mean people when you get right down to it.
+They're just flat-out mean people when you get right down to it.

-Um and it's really no more complicated than that, but there's some ideological aspects to it as well.
+But there's some ideological aspects to it as well.

-But it it frosts me.
+But it frosts me.

 Okay, so you're anti-war.